citynetwork/docs/docs/howto/openstack/nova/config-drive.md

 `--use-config-drive` to the `openstack server create` command.

-In the following example, replace the image, flavor, keypair, and network reference, as well as the instance name, to match your desired configuration.
+In the following example, replace the image, flavor, keypair, and network reference, as well as the server name, to match your desired configuration.

 ```bash